 The typical asking rate per listing is in the $40's per square foot per year.
-The Maple Leaf region is experiencing a a rise in rates.
-In the last 3 months, the median rate went up $3 per sqft per year.
-That's a 7% rise in rent.
+The Maple Leaf submarket is seeing a an increase in rates.
+In the last 3 months, the median rate rose $43 per sqft per year.

-Compared to the rest of the Seattle Metropolitan Area market, the Maple Leaf region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Maple Leaf region has higher rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 1 listings have been listed, which means leases are probably going fast.
+In the last 90 days, 2 listings have been posted online, which means spaces most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 50% of the available space in the Maple Leaf are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,030 sqft.
 Most properties in this market are approximately 3 floors.
 Most buildings in this area were built in 1975 and are Class B.